Bergvca/string_grouper/README.md

 ### Find all matches in between two datasets.
-The match_string function allows to find similar items between two datasets as well.
+The `match_strings` function finds similar items between two datasets as well.
 This can be seen as an inner join between two datasets:

 ```python